-On Friday 25 January, the EUISS was pleased to welcome Ms Helga Schmid, Deputy Secretary General for Political Affairs in the EU's European External Action Service (EEAS) at the Institute for an informal exchange of views with Paris-based think tankers.
+On Friday 25 January, the EUISS was pleased to welcome Ms Helga Schmid, Deputy Secretary General for Political Affairs in the European External Action Service (EEAS) at the Institute for an informal exchange of views with Paris-based think tankers.

 Founded in January 2002, the EUISS celebrated its tenth anniversary last spring.
 Throughout the past decade, the Institute has been an integral part of the “system” created by the Amsterdam and Nice treaties, flanking the work of the High Representative for CFSP and supporting the fledgling ESDP with relevant analyses and events as well as dissemination of core documents and in-depth research.

 The time has now come for the EUISS to speed up its process of adaptation to the new institutional setting in which it is called to operate, to recalibrate its activities and publications to suit the new environment, and to make itself more visible on the EU map in order to prove its added value and original function.
 EUISS 2.0 will be the name of the game, thus opening a new stage in the Institute’s development after the first decade of activity within WEU (1991-2001) and the second one as an EU agency (EUISS 1.0).